oanda/apidocs/v1/forex-labs.md

 ## Forex Labs

-As part of our OANDA API offering, we provide access to OANDA FXLabs for forex analysis, signals and FX tools.
+As part of our OANDA API offering, we provide access to OANDA FxLabs for forex analysis, signals and tools.
 The information provided by these API requests is available on our [Forex Labs](http://fxtrade.oanda.ca/analysis/labs) website.

-This offering is under developement so you can expect changes to some of the resources.
-Please monitor our [release notes](/docs/v1/release-notes) page for any recent changes.

-__Note:__ All the endpoints on this page require authentication, as such they cannot be access through the sandbox environment.
+All the endpoints on this page require authentication, as such they cannot be accessed through the sandbox environment.
 Examples on this page are shown using the api-fxpractice environment.

+<p style="color: red;font-style: italic;">This offering is under development so you can expect changes to some of the resources.
+Please monitor our <a href="/docs/v1/release-notes">release notes</a> page for any recent changes.</p>

 -----------------